RadekVyM/SimpleToolkit/README.md

 </simpleShell:SimpleShell>
 ```

-As you can see, logical navigation structure is defined with `ShellContent`, `Tab` etc. as in normal .NET MAUI `Shell`.
-However, visual structure has to be defined manually using `Content` property.
-Hosting area for pages is represented by the `SimpleNavigationHost` view that can occure in the visual hierarchy **just once**.
+As you can see, the logical navigation structure is defined with `ShellContent`, `Tab`, etc. as in normal .NET MAUI `Shell`.
+However, visual structure has to be defined manually using the `Content` property.
+The hosting area for pages is represented by the `SimpleNavigationHost` view that can occur in the visual hierarchy **just once**.

-SimpleShell provides you some bindable properties which simplify creation of custom navigation controls:
+SimpleShell provides you with some bindable properties which simplify the creation of custom navigation controls:

 - `CurrentPage` - the currently selected `Page`
 - `CurrentShellSection` - the currently selected `ShellSection` (`Tab`)
 - `CurrentShellContent` - the currently selected `ShellContent`
-- `ShellSections` - readonly list of all `ShellSection`s in the shell
+- `ShellSections` - read-only list of all `ShellSection`s in the shell
-- `ShellContents` - readonly list of all `ShellContent`s in the shell
+- `ShellContents` - read-only list of all `ShellContent`s in the shell

-Code behind of the sample above:
+The code behind of the XAML sample above:

 ```csharp
 private async void TabButtonClicked(object sender, EventArgs e)